DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 #### Step 4: Checking Results Critically

-The most visited city (136 visits) is … a city without name! 😵‍💫
+The most visited city (136 visits) is … a city without a name! 😵‍💫

-While we might first think there is another issue data, let’s shift our mindset and look at this as if if was *the right answer*.
+While we might first think there is another issue with the data, let’s shift our mindset and look at this as if it were *the correct answer*.

 Let’s look for patterns in our data: